Here mathematical notes are kept.

 This chapter is about derivation of cubic splines and the use of cubic splines for yield curve calculation.

-Assume n points and n curvatures
+Assume n points and n curvatures at each point.

 To ease notation we introduce: